By Jonathan Clements.

 Out beyond Route 16 in the pollution-riddled slums, the drug-addicted Yozo Oba (Mamoru Miyano) runs into Masao Horiki (Takahiro Sakurai), an associate of the drag-racing gangs from the city limits.
 The pair embark upon an illegal quest inside the Route 7 loop, to the inner-city utopia where the rich isolate themselves from the poor, where Oba encounters not only the victims of the Human Lost fad, but also Yoshiko Hiiragi (Kana Hanazawa), a girl with special powers, working for the HILAM agency that fights against the Lost.

-Tow Ubukata, a writer best known to Scotland Loves Anime audiences for his scripts for PSYCHO-PASS and Ghost in the Shell: ARISE, returns with a cyberpunk script that extends multiple roots into different eras of Japanese dystopias.
+Tow Ubukata, a writer best known outside Japan for his scripts for PSYCHO-PASS and Ghost in the Shell: ARISE, returns with a cyberpunk script that extends multiple roots into different eras of Japanese dystopias.
 A two-tiered Tokyo, riven between entitled aristocrats and underclass bikers evokes Katsuhiro Otomo’s Akira, while the rise of a manifestly different younger generation recalls the 1970s science fictions of the New Breeds and the Newtypes.
 But Human Lost draws on much older sources in Japanese fiction, born from the beginning of the modern era, when writers began to deal with the consequences of pollution, both environmental and physical.
 There are echoes here of Tora Kizu’s The Wedding Shrouded in Grey (1927), set in a world reeling from the effects of gas weaponry, but most obviously and deeply, Osamu Dazai’s classic novel No Longer Human (1948), one of the most widely read works in modern Japanese literature.

 In the original, semi-autobiographical novel, the protagonist Oba was a lost soul who ran into Horiki at a painting class.
 Horiki turns out to be a bad influence, dragging Oba into a vicious cycle of drugs, booze and womanising, which ends with Oba plotting a (failed) double-suicide with his married mistress.
 After a series of bungled affairs and encounters, he starts to redeem himself through a career in cartooning (no, really) and the love of a good woman, only for the return of Horiki to drag him back into his bad ways.
 The novel has a notoriously downbeat ending, coloured inevitably by the fact that its author himself committed suicide shortly after completing it.
 Confined to a mental asylum, the narrator proclaims: “I had now ceased utterly to be a human being.”